OmooLab/Omoospace/docs/why.md

 So they should be stored separately.
 This is the core idea of Omoospace.

-### Omoospace Is a "Guide", Not a "Strict Rulebook"
+### Omoospace Is a "Guideline", Not a "Strict Rulebook"

 Omoospace does not enforce a specific folder structure, and it is not a management tool (though tools can help).
 It is more like a set of principles that gives you a direction when you’re unsure how to organize your files.